MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/Crescendo/get-started/research-tool.md

 ...
 ```

-Each of the subcommands can their own subcommands and parameters.
+Each of the subcommands can have their own subcommands and parameters.
 For example, the `config`
 subcommand has five subcommands.

 ```powershell